Open-Attestation/documentation-website/docs/verify-section/issuance-status.md

 - `signature` is the signed `merkleRoot`.
 - `verificationMethod` is the DID controller.

 That's all the information OpenAttestation uses to verify that the document has been signed with the correct private key.
-The `ethr` DID uses [ECDSA](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm) with [Secp256k1](https://en.bitcoin.it/wiki/Secp256k1) as parameter of the elliptic curve, which provides this property: when you verify a signature, use the initial value (`merkleRoot`) and the signed value (`signature`), so that they will recover the ethereum address associated with the private key.
-Compare the ethereum address from the DID document with the ethereum address returned by the verification.
+The `ethr` DID uses [ECDSA](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm) with [Secp256k1](https://en.bitcoin.it/wiki/Secp256k1) as parameter of the elliptic curve, which provides this property: when you verify a signature, use the initial value (`merkleRoot`) and the signed value (`signature`), so that they will recover the Ethereum address associated with the private key.
+Compare the Ethereum address from the DID document with the Ethereum address returned by the verification.
 If they match, the signature is valid.

 If you want to learn more about ECDSA, read [this guide from Yos Riady](https://yos.io/2018/11/16/ethereum-signatures/).